Jobs & Careers

 - CareerOneStop, sponsored by the U.S. Department of Labor, offers tools to help jobseekers, students, businesses and career professionals.
 Research occupations, plan your education, plan your job search, create a resume and locate career centers near you.

-- Veterans ReEmployment is a CareerOneStop website for employment, training and financial help after military service.
+- Veteran and Military Transition Center is a CareerOneStop website for employment, training and financial help after military service.
 It includes the Military-to-Civilian Job Search tool where veterans and service members can search for jobs based on the skills and experiences they gained in the military.

 - Virginia Employment Commission provides services for employers, jobseekers, military veterans and the unemployed.
 Unemployment claims are filed online at this website.